sunnyHelen/HelenZhao.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.10*: 🎉 Excited to share that our project **"Label-free, Highly Sensitive and Intelligent Wearable Biosensors"** has been awarded the **2026–2029 ARC Discovery Project**, with funding support of **A$918,789**! — This is my first funding from ARC (as CIB)!
+A huge encouragement for me! 🎉🎉
 - *2025.09*: One paper got accepted by Advanced Materials 2025 (IF: 26.8)!
 Congratulations to Charles!
 - *2025.06*: 🎉 Excited to share that our project **"SmartClot-AI: Next-Generation Intelligent Point-of-Care Coagulation Testing and Decision Support System"** has been awarded the **2025–2026 DVCR Proof-of-Concept (POC) Fund – STEM stream** by The University of Sydney, with funding support of **A$80,000**!
 Even more exciting — this is my first funding as Chief Investigator (**CIA**)! 🎉🎉
 - *2025.03*: One paper accepted by ICME 2025.